pulzze/autoflow-documentation/docs/ids/action-string-slice/tooltip.md

-This Action returns a substring starting at the offset 'start', and of the given 'length'.
+Extracts a portion of a string